jncarter123/signalk-raspberry-pi-bme280/README.md

 # signalk-raspberry-pi-bme280
-BME-280 temperature, humidity, and pressure sensor information for SignalK.
+BME-280/BMP-280 temperature, pressure and humidity (BME only) sensor information for SignalK.
 This plugin can be downloaded via the SignalK application.

 ## Getting Started
-You will need a raspberry pi with SignalK installed along with a BME280 sensor.
+You will need a raspberry pi with SignalK installed along with a BME280 or BMP280 sensor.

 ### The BME280 sensor
 Personally I am using the sensor found at the following link on Amazon.
 However there are many manufacturers to pick from.
 I liked the form factor and cable harness of this one.